-During the months of May to September you can do off-shore Dolphin viewing at the Arugam Bay Beach April to October.
-A two hour boat trip into the sea will cost you approximately LKR 2000-3000.
-This is also a busy season in Arugam Bay so the prices may vary.
+From May to September, you can do off-shore Dolphin viewing at the Arugam Bay Beach April to October.
+A two-hour boat trip into the sea will cost you approximately LKR 2000-3000.
+This is also a busy season in Arugam Bay, so that the prices may vary.

-Arugam Bay is definitely the place to go if you are a surfer.
-During the season, this coastal village in the south east could get very crowded and the prices will skyrocket.
-For some locals who live off tourism, count on the season to cover their expenses so they try to earn as much as possible during those few months.
+Arugam Bay is the place to go if you are a surfer.
+During the season, this coastal village in the south-east could get very crowded, and the prices will skyrocket.
+For some locals who live off tourism, count on the season to cover their expenses, so they try to earn as much as possible during those few months.